Juncture Wealth Strategies LLC Increases Stake in Kimberly-Clark Co. (NYSE:KMB)

-Juncture Wealth Strategies LLC lifted its stake in Kimberly-Clark Co.
-(NYSE:KMB – Get Rating) by 2.4% in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 6,030 shares of the company’s stock after purchasing an additional 142 shares during the quarter.
-Juncture Wealth Strategies LLC’s holdings in Kimberly-Clark were worth $815,000 as of its most recent SEC filing.
+Juncture Wealth Strategies LLC increased its holdings in Kimberly-Clark Co.
+(NYSE:KMB – Get Rating) by 2.4% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 6,030 shares of the company’s stock after buying an additional 142 shares during the quarter.
+Juncture Wealth Strategies LLC’s holdings in Kimberly-Clark were worth $815,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently modified their holdings of the stock.
-Marcum Wealth LLC increased its holdings in Kimberly-Clark by 15.7% in the 2nd quarter.
-Marcum Wealth LLC now owns 3,381 shares of the company’s stock worth $457,000 after buying an additional 460 shares during the period.
-Tompkins Financial Corp increased its holdings in Kimberly-Clark by 2.8% in the 2nd quarter.
-Tompkins Financial Corp now owns 42,312 shares of the company’s stock worth $5,718,000 after buying an additional 1,146 shares during the period.
-Signature Wealth Management Group increased its holdings in Kimberly-Clark by 1.5% in the 2nd quarter.
-Signature Wealth Management Group now owns 28,902 shares of the company’s stock worth $3,906,000 after buying an additional 428 shares during the period.
-Raymond James Trust N.A. increased its holdings in Kimberly-Clark by 5.7% in the 2nd quarter.
-Raymond James Trust N.A. now owns 35,003 shares of the company’s stock worth $4,731,000 after buying an additional 1,887 shares during the period.
-Finally, Highland Capital Management LLC grew its stake in shares of Kimberly-Clark by 1,132.0% during the 2nd quarter.
-Highland Capital Management LLC now owns 41,026 shares of the company’s stock worth $5,545,000 after purchasing an additional 37,696 shares during the period.
-74.36% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors also recently bought and sold shares of KMB.
+BlackRock Inc. grew its stake in Kimberly-Clark by 5.7% in the 1st quarter.
+BlackRock Inc. now owns 27,386,495 shares of the company’s stock valued at $3,372,921,000 after acquiring an additional 1,481,780 shares during the period.
+State Street Corp raised its holdings in Kimberly-Clark by 1.1% in the 1st quarter.
+State Street Corp now owns 18,052,213 shares of the company’s stock valued at $2,243,722,000 after buying an additional 194,143 shares during the period.
+Capital Research Global Investors raised its holdings in Kimberly-Clark by 9.5% in the 1st quarter.
+Capital Research Global Investors now owns 12,228,266 shares of the company’s stock valued at $1,506,033,000 after buying an additional 1,056,127 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in Kimberly-Clark by 7.9% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 5,445,588 shares of the company’s stock valued at $670,678,000 after acquiring an additional 397,337 shares in the last quarter.
+Finally, Invesco Ltd. grew its position in Kimberly-Clark by 20.3% in the 1st quarter.
+Invesco Ltd. now owns 4,422,864 shares of the company’s stock valued at $544,719,000 after acquiring an additional 746,907 shares in the last quarter.
+Institutional investors and hedge funds own 74.36% of the company’s stock.

 Kimberly-Clark Announces Dividend